Home ImprovementHow to Paint a Room Like a Pro

 The fresh plaster not only contains large amounts of water, but it’s extremely absorbent and soaks up any new moisture interacting with its surface.
 This is often valid for the material it’s applied to.
 If you don’t take into account their porous nature and start painting directly onto wet plaster, you’ll run into many difficulties along the way.

 Likewise, when you go with the most common paints, they form a vapour barrier on top of the plaster.
 Don’t opt for this route as these types of thick paint trap the moisture behind the plaster and prevent it from evaporating.
 In the worst-case scenario, the humidity will go through the tiniest cracks and foundation and wreak havoc in other parts of your home.
 It could be mould, efflorescence (salting), an uneven and patchy look, hairline cracks, smells like something is moist…. the list goes on…

 So, don’t allow all your painting efforts to be in vain.
 To play safe and wait is the best thing you can do.
 And unlike general recommendations to start painting in a week or two, always wait a bit longer until the plaster is perfectly dry.
 Otherwise, you’ll be flushing money down the drain.

-In the first place, if you need recommendations on the curing time, consult with the handyman who handled the plasterwork.
+In the first place, if you need recommendations on the curing time, consult with the handyman who handles the plasterwork in advance.
 But generally, the ceiling or the wall will be ready for painting a month after plastering.

 Yet, the plaster drying time could last even longer.
 The reasons could be indoor and outdoor humidity, excessive condensation, temperature changes, the multi-coat plaster system, ventilation, etc. Also, wet spaces like kitchens, laundries and bathrooms can create and keep moisture, so they often need more time to dry thoroughly.